Marek Krajewski

 Marek Krajewski (born 4 September 1966, in Wrocław) is a Polish crime writer and linguist.

-He is best known for his series of novels set in pre-war Wrocław (which was, at the time, Breslau) with the policeman Eberhard Mock as the protagonist.
-These novels have been translated into 18 languages: English, Spanish, French, German, Italian, Dutch, Hebrew, and Russian among others.
+He is best known for his series of novels set in pre-war Wrocław (known at the time by its German name Breslau) with the policeman Eberhard Mock as the protagonist.
+His novels have been translated into 20 languages including English, Spanish, French, German, Italian, Dutch, Hebrew, Greek, Swedish and Russian.